hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/index.html.md

 a resilient relational database service offering, removing the need for the customer to manage a complex database cluster/failover architecture.
-We have taken this into consideration and created a Reference Architecture for the most common deployment configurations, making the most appropriate use of those cloud vendor services.
+We have taken this into consideration and created a reference architecture for the most common deployment configurations, making the most appropriate use of those cloud vendor services.

 ## Reference Architectures